 - Activities – distract yourself with activities like reading

-- Contributing – some how make someone’s life better like even something simple as saying “happy birthday” to someone on facebook
+- Contributing – some how make someone’s life better, for example even something simple as saying “happy birthday” to someone on facebook

 - Comparisons – put things in perspective – has this situation happened before?

-- Emotions – the opposite!
+- Emotions – Do something to counter negative emotions.
 If you are feeling anxious, go on a walk.
 If you are feeling depressed, go watch funny cat videos

 - Pushing away – it’s okay to push the thought out of your mind.
 Say to yourself that you will come back to the thought when you are ready